 How can I place an order?

-Once you have decided which photo you want to purchase, you can send an email with the title of the photograph, the desired size of the work and the shipping address.
-Then, once the information is received, I will send you a quotation where you will find the final price of the order and all of the information about making payment.
+If you are interested in author prints, once you have decided which photo you want to purchase, you can send an email with the image, the desired size of the print and the shipping address.
+Then, once the information is received, I will send you a proposal where you will find the final price of the order and all of the information about making payment.

 What is the payment method?

-All payments are made through PayPal, as it is the most secure system for transactions made through the Internet.
+Payments for author prints are made through PayPal, as it is the most secure system for transactions made through the Internet.
 This system accepts debit and credit cards, such as Master Card, Visa and American Express.
-Once the order is requested and the quotation is accepted by the customer, I will send an email invoice via PayPal with a link to complete payment online.
+Once the order is placed and the quotation is accepted by the customer, I will send an email invoice via PayPal with a link to complete payment online.
 Then, once the payment is received, the photographs are prepared for shipment.

 How are the photographs prepared for shipment?

-All printed photographs are sent rolled in a properly sealed tube.
-The printed photograph is protected between two layers of acid-free tissue paper, rolled in an inner tube, and it is wrapped in bubble wrap to protect it from humidity and shock.
-Then, this inner roll is inserted into an outer tube, 8″ diameter, which is sealed and taped with plastic caps on the ends.
-This same system is used by the best art galleries in the world – such as Saatchi Art – and it is highly tested.
+All printed photographs are sent rolled in a properly sealed tube, or in a box.
+The printed photograph is protected between two layers of acid-free tissue paper and it is wrapped in bubble wrap to protect it from humidity and shock.
+This same system is used by the best art galleries in the world and it is highly tested.

 Do you offer international shipping?

-Of course!
-I work with Fedex, since it is a good shipping company operating from Mexico.
+Of course.
+I work with UPS, since it is the best shipping company operating from Mexico.
 Most of the works are sent to international destinations, especially to the US.
-It is possible to ship works anywhere in the world.
+So, there is no problem with sending works to any part of the world.

 How much does shipping cost?

 The price of shipments may vary by destination, size and weight of the work.
-For example, a shipment of work at 12 × 16″ (30.4 x 40.6 cm) to New York would cost approximately 100 USD.
-The final shipping price is specified in the quotation that is sent to the customer before payment.
+For example, a shipment of work at 12 × 16″ (30.4 x 40.6 cm) to New York would cost approximately 80 USD.
+The final shipping price is specified in the proposal that is sent to the customer before payment.